shogonir/PlayGround/README.md

+# PlayGround is REST API with Play based on a template below

 # Play API REST Template [Play 2.5 - Scala]

 Template to show how to implement an API using Play Framework.